gouthamrangarajan/go/datastar-openrouter/readme.md

-## Claude Chat
+## Nexus Chat

-Welcome to the Claude Chat project!
-This application allows users to talk to Claude Model's
+Welcome to the Nexus Chat project!
+This application allows users to talk to many ai models using OpenRouter

 ### Features